Orsolya Szathmari

 5. Oat milk

-In one portion (2.5 dl) there are 16.8 g carbohydrates (10 g sugar!), 7.5 g fat (from sunflower or rapeseed oil) and 2.5 g protein.
+In one portion (250 ml) there are 16.8 g carbohydrates (10 g sugar!), 7.5 g fat (from sunflower or rapeseed oil) and 2.5 g protein.
 It is high in anti-nutrients such as phytic acid and lectins.
 Preservatives, sweeteners and other additives are often added.

 What about sustainability?

-Plant based milks are popular today partly because they are advertised as sustainable.
+Plant based milks are also popular today because they are advertised as sustainable.
 But is that true?
-Coconut farmers get payed less than a dollar a day and to answer the demand of “health-conscious “ rich people, locals cannot afford to eat it themselves.
+Coconut farmers get payed less than a dollar a day and to answer the demand of “health-conscious“ rich people, locals cannot afford to eat coconuts themselves.
 In addition, the growing territory of plantations lead to destruction of rainforests.

 Almond plantations require enormous amounts of water and killing large amounts of bees.